-In some cases, you may also be asked to provide a guarantor/referee to confirm your identity.
-Your guarantor/referee must be an Australian citizen over the age of 18, known to you for more than a year, not related to you in anyway, not living at your address or romantically involved with you, and possessing a valid Australian passport or registered to the electoral roll at their current address for at least 12 months.
+In some cases, you may also be asked to provide a guarantor or referee to confirm your identity.
+Your guarantor or referee must be an Australian citizen over the age of 18, known to you for more than a year, not related to you in any way, not living at your address or romantically involved with you, and possessing a valid Australian passport or registered to the electoral roll at their current address for at least 12 months.

-Your guarantor/referee may have to fill out a portion of the application and endorse one of your passport photos, writing ‘This is a true photo of (applicant’s full name)’ on the back in black pen.
+Your guarantor or referee may have to fill out a portion of the application and endorse one of your passport photos, writing ‘This is a true photo of (applicant’s full name)’ on the back in black ink.
 He or she may also be contacted by the Australian Passport Office and asked a few questions.

 Although beginning your application online will make your life much easier, all applications must be submitted in person.
 That means you’ll have to print your online application checklist and make an appointment to lodge your passport application at your closest Australian post.
 If overseas, you’ll have to find your nearest Australian consulate and file your application there.